brackets-cont/brackets/src/nls/README.md

 ### Branch and Pull Request
-For either case, if you have not yet forked the brackets repository in your github account (`https://github.com/user1/brackets`), it's done automatically.
+For either case, if you have not yet forked the brackets repository in your GitHub account (`https://github.com/user1/brackets`), it's done automatically.
 A new branch will be created in your Brackets fork with a unique name which is something like `patch-1` that contains your changes.